Leadership Overview

 Gideon Lester - Artistic Director and Chief Executive Officer

 Gideon Lester, the Artistic Director and Chief Executive Officer at Bard College, directs the institution's artistic vision and overall strategic direction.
-Lester oversees the development and execution of all cultural programming, ensuring alignment with Bard's core mission of scholarship, the arts, and civic engagement.
-This leadership role involves fostering innovative artistic endeavors and managing the operational aspects of the performing arts facilities.
-By cultivating relationships with artists, patrons, and community partners, Gideon Lester drives the college's public interest initiatives and enhances its reputation for cultural excellence.
-The Chief Executive Officer's responsibilities extend to ensuring the financial health and long-term sustainability of the arts division, integrating its activities with the broader academic goals of the college.
+Overseeing all creative programming and operational facets of the college's artistic endeavors, Lester ensures alignment with Bard's core mission of scholarship, arts, and civic engagement.
+This leadership role involves fostering an environment that encourages exploration and innovation within the arts, directly contributing to the college's reputation for cultural and intellectual pursuits.
+By managing key partnerships and public interest initiatives, Gideon Lester drives the college's impact on societal issues.
+The Chief Executive Officer's responsibilities extend to ensuring the financial health and long-term sustainability of the college's artistic and academic programs, maintaining its picturesque setting and state-of-the-art facilities.

 James Brudvig - Vice President-Finance and Administration and Chief Financial Officer